rsclg/RscNewsletterReminder/README.md

 Contao Extension: RscNewsletterReminder
 =======================================

-Sendet eine Erinnerungsmail an konfigurierte Gruppen bzgl. der RSC Newsletters.
+Sends monthly a reminder email to configured groups regarding the RSC newsletter and provides inserttags to display the dealine.

 Installation
 ------------

 The extension is not published in contao extension repository.
-Install it manually.
+Install it manually or via [composer](https://packagist.org/packages/rsclg/newsletter-reminder).

 Tracker